soyguijarro/git-cheatsheet/README.md

 The design of the site is heavily inspired by (borrowed from) the [official Git website](https://git-scm.com/).
 The animated screenshot at the top of this document was made possible thanks to the [am-i-responsive](http://ami.responsivedesign.is/) tool.
 Also, [these instructions](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd) were very helpful to figure out deployment to GitHub Pages with a build step.

-## Issues and suggestions
+## License and issues

+The source code of the site is released under the MIT License.
+The full text of the license is available in the [LICENSE file](LICENSE).
 If you find any errors or have suggestions for this project, please [open an issue](https://github.com/soyguijarro/git-cheatsheet/issues) and I'll do my best to help.